"Quality is the parent, the source of all subjects and objects." - Robert Pirsig

 7) Last Shown is The Internet Link to the FULL Published Article, of WebSite Article under discussion.

 A) “Now You See It: Our Brains Predict The Outcomes Of Our Actions, Shaping Reality Into What We Expect.
 That’s Why We See What We Believe.”
-By Daniel Yonis [Daniel Yonis a cognitive neuroscientist and experimental psychologist.
+By Daniel Yonis [Daniel Yonis is a cognitive neuroscientist and experimental psychologist.
 He is a lecturer at Goldsmiths, University of London, where he heads a research lab investigating how our brains build models of ourselves and the world around us. ] '''

 ... ”One challenge that our brains face in monitoring our actions is the inherently ambiguous information they receive.
 We experience the world outside our heads through the veil of our sensory systems: the peripheral organs and nervous tissues that pick up and process different physical signals, such as light that hits the eyes or pressure on the skin.
 Though these circuits are remarkably complex, the sensory wetware of our brain possesses the weaknesses common to many biological systems: the wiring is not perfect, transmission is leaky, and the system is plagued by noise – much like how the crackle of a poorly tuned radio masks the real transmission. …. “